Coexisting Conditions and Mesothelioma

-What are Comorbid Conditions?
+What Are Comorbid Conditions?

-Comorbidities in cancer care are quite common.
-For example, 38% of pleural mesothelioma patients and 52.9% of lung cancer patients.
+Comorbidities in cancer care are common.
+For example, 38% of pleural mesothelioma patients have comorbid conditions.
+The same is true for 52.9% of lung cancer patients.

 Types of Mesothelioma Comorbidities